jtlapp/kysely-code-sync/README.md

 When `check-synced-code` reports differences, or when tests that `load-kysely-tests` has downloaded report test failures, you can't necessarily infer that there is a bug in your code.
 All you can infer is that something has changed in the Kysely repo that requires your attention.
 You may only need to make small tweaks to get things running again, or you may find that Kysely has reorganized its code, or you may find that Kysely has indeed added a test that uncovers a bug in your code.

-Unlike a traditional test suite, a test suite that employs these commands can (almost certainly will) eventually break without your ever changing a line of code.
+Unlike a traditional test suite, a test suite that employs these commands can (almost certainly will) eventually break without your ever changing a line.
 This is by design.
 The folks who maintain Kysely are maintaining part of your test suite for you.
 You are getting some repo maintenance for free.

 ## License